Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 Synthetic monitoring is not without its challenges.
 For instance, many of the difficulties in setting up a synthetic monitoring system lie in preparing the right synthetic tests.
 This becomes even more complex when trying to achieve true end-to-end monitoring across a mix of cloud and on-premises assets.
 For instance, in many infrastructures nowadays, a mix of cloud and on-premises assets are used.
 The larger the distributed environment is, the more challenging it is for DevOps or engineering teams to simulate every possible scenario.

-Following even minor UI changes in client-facing applications can cause testing scripts to fail, triggering alerts and notifications and the inevitable bouts of worry for system administrators.
-It is important to have a good alerting/notification setup that avoids needless triggering, causing “alert fatigue.”
-While resolving most failures is often trivial, synthetic monitoring still has a long way to go before claiming to be a “set it once and forget it” solution.
+Even small changes to the user interface in client-facing applications can lead to testing scripts failing, which sets off alerts and notifications, causing unnecessary stress for system administrators.
+That’s why it’s vital to have a solid alerting and notification system in place to prevent unnecessary triggers that lead to "alert fatigue."
+While fixing most failures is usually straightforward, synthetic monitoring still has a long way to go before it can truly be considered a "set it and forget it" solution.

 Conclusion

-Despite the challenges, it is clear that synthetic monitoring is an incredibly useful tool in the arsenal of companies that want to optimize the reliability of their infrastructure.
-Monitoring tools have been moving towards integrating it or pairing up with specific synthetic monitoring frameworks.
-Checkmk is no exception.
+Despite the challenges, it's evident that synthetic monitoring is a powerful asset for companies aiming to enhance the reliability of their infrastructure.
+Monitoring tools are increasingly integrating or collaborating with specific synthetic monitoring frameworks, and Checkmk is no exception.

-With Robotmk, Checkmk brings the power of the Robot Framework into the already automation-heavy features of Checkmk Cloud and Enterprise.
+With Robotmk, Checkmk brings the power of the Robot Framework into the already automation-heavy features of Checkmk Ultimate and Pro.
 Following up on the results of synthetic tests from Checkmk is now as easy as setting up a normal monitoring agent, with integrated views into the general Checkmk dashboards — a step further towards making synthetic monitoring nearly effortless.